NVIDIA/sentiment-discovery/README.md

 Script results will be saved/logged to the `<experiment_dir>/<experiment_name>/*` directory hierarchy.

 ### Unsupervised Reconstruction
-Train a recurrent language model (mlstm/lstm) and saves it to the `<model_dir>/` directory in the above hierarchy.
+Train a recurrent language model (mlstm/lstm) and save it to the `<model_dir>/` directory in the above hierarchy.
 The metric histories will be available in the appropriate `<history>/` directory in the same hierarchy.
 In order to apply `weight_norm` only to lstm parameters as specified by the paper we use the `-lstm_only` flag.

 ```
 python text_reconstruction.py -experiment_dir ./experiments -experiment_name mlstm -model_dir model -cuda \